forcedotcom/sfdx-circleci-package/README.md

 ```bash
 openssl enc -nosalt -aes-256-cbc -in assets/server.key -out assets/server.key.enc -base64 -K <key from above> -iv <iv from above>
 ```
+ This should have replaced the existing server.key.enc with your encrypted version.

 - Store the `key`, and `iv` as protected environment variables in the Circleci UI.
 These valus are considered *secret* so please treat them as such.

-5) From you JWT-Based connected app on Salesforce, retrieve the generated `Consumer Key`.
+7) From you JWT-Based connected app on Salesforce, retrieve the generated `Consumer Key`.
 This should be from your DevHub org.

-6) Set your `Consumer Key` in a Circleci environment variable named `HUB_CONSUMER_KEY` using the Circleci UI.
+8) Set your `Consumer Key` in a Circleci environment variable named `HUB_CONSUMER_KEY` using the Circleci UI.
 Set your `Username` in a Circleci environment variable named `HUB_USER_NAME` using the Circleci UI.
 Note that this username is the username that you use to access your Dev Hub.

-7) Store the `key` and `iv` values used above in Circleci environment variables named `DECRYPTION_KEY` and `DECRYPTION_IV` respectively.
+9) Store the `key` and `iv` values used above in Circleci environment variables named `DECRYPTION_KEY` and `DECRYPTION_IV` respectively.
 When finished setting environment variables you environment variables setup screen should look like the one below.

 ![alt text](assets/images/Circleci-variables.png)

-9) IMPORTANT!
-Remove your `server.key`: `rm assets/server.key`, you should never store keys or certificates in a public place.

 10) Copy all the contents of package-sfdx-project.json into sfdx-project.json and save.

 11) Create the sample package running this command `sfdx force:package:create --path force-app/main/default/ --name "CircleCI" --description "Circle CI Package Example" --packagetype Unlocked`

-13) Create the first package version `sfdx force:package:version:create --package "CircleCi" --installationkeybypass --wait 10 --json --targetdevhubusername HubOrg`
+12) Create the first package version `sfdx force:package:version:create --package "CircleCi" --installationkeybypass --wait 10 --json --targetdevhubusername HubOrg`

-14) In the config.yml Update the value in the `PACKAGENAME` variable to be Package Id in your sfdx-project.json file.
+13) In the config.yml Update the value in the `PACKAGENAME` variable to be Package Id in your sfdx-project.json file.
 This id will start with 0Ho.

-15) Commit the updated sfdx-project.json and config.yml files.
+14) Commit the updated `sfdx-project.json`,`config.yml`, and `server.key.enc` files.

 And you should be ready to go!
 Now when you commit and push a change, your change will kick off a Circle CI build.